Dementia Friendly Petersfield

 Dementia Friendly Petersfield aims to increase the awareness and understanding of dementia amongst businesses in the town, so those affected feel more supported by the business and services they rely on.

-Businesses make a pledge to enable key staff to become Dementia Friends.
+Businesses make a pledge to help key staff to become Dementia Friends.
 This can be done either by attending a free information session, which lasts just one hour, or by watching a video at www.dementiafriends.org.uk.

 Dementia Friendly Petersfield is actively supported by organisations across the town, including East Hampshire District Council, Petersfield Town Council, the Petersfield Post, Hampshire Constabulary, Petersfield Area Churches Together (PACT), Princess Royal Trust for Carers, the Winton House Centre, Dementia Friendly Hampshire, Waitrose and Local Treasures.